 Deaf Pigeon

-Deaf Pigeon places its logo in black, centered and surrounded by navigational items in a light type weight and muted colors.
+Deaf Pigeon(opens in a new tab or window) places its logo in black, centered and surrounded by navigational items in a light type weight and muted colors.
 An interesting way to create visual hierarchy through the use of contrast.

 Decor8